- Company Law

 At KJL Solicitors we will discuss with you any employment rights and potential claims you may have in order to determine whether the amount of compensation under the agreement, if any, is reflective to your personal and individual employment right and circumstances.

-However, remember that not all Compromise Agreements result in compensation payments.
+However, remember that not all Settlement Agreements result in compensation payments.

 Talk to our Employment Specialist to discuss your individual situation today by calling 01603 717520.